halogenandtoast/oath/README.md

     include Monban::ControllerHelpers

+And you're ready to start designing your authentication system.

+## Scaffold

-You may also generate a scaffold to start with:
+If you don't want to add all the components yourself, you may instead generate a scaffold to start with by running:

     rails g monban:scaffold

 This will generate a bare bones starting point.
 If you don't want the full stack you can just generate some controllers with:

     rails g monban:controllers

 ## Usage

-Monban does currently have some out of the box expectations, but you can configure any of these:
+Monban does currently have some out of the box expectations, but you can configure and change any of these:

 - By default the model should be called `User`
+- Monban expects your user model to respond to create
 - You should have an `email` and `password_digest` column on your `User`
-- Passwords will be run through BCrypt
+- Passwords will be handled with BCrypt

 ### Controller Additions